OpenHistoricalMap/DateFunctions-plpgsql/README.md

 Example: `SELECT pad_date('20000-02', 'end')` returns _20000-02-29_ since the year 20,000 CE would be a leap year.
 Example: `SELECT pad_date('-15232', 'start')` returns _-15232-01-01_ representing the first day of that year.

+* `(float) isodatetodecimaldate(datestring)`
+Parse an ISO-shaped date string, and return the date in decimal representation.
+Example: `SELECT isodatetodecimaldate(2000-01-01)` returns _2000.001366_
+Example: `SELECT isodatetodecimaldate(2000-12-31)` returns _2000.998634_
+Example: `SELECT isodatetodecimaldate(-2000-01-01)` returns _-2000.998634_ Note that January for CE years is more negative than December, being further from the 0 origin.
+Example: `SELECT isodatetodecimaldate(-2000-12-31)` returns _-2000.001366_ Note that December for CE years is less negative than December, being closer to the 0 origin.

 * `(float) yday(year, month, day)`
 Return the day of the year which this date woud have been; similar to `yday` in other date implementations.
-Example: `yday(1900, 1, 1)` would return 1 since January 1 is the first day of the year.
+Example: `yday(1900, 1, 1)` returns 1 since January 1 is the first day of the year.
-Example: `yday(1900, 12, 31)` would return 365 since this is the 365th day of the year.
+Example: `yday(1900, 12, 31)` returns 365 since this is the 365th day of the year.
-Example: `yday(2000, 12, 31)` would return 366 since this is the 366th day of the year (2000 was a leap year).
+Example: `yday(2000, 12, 31)` returns 366 since this is the 366th day of the year (2000 was a leap year).

+* `(integer array[3]) splitdatestring(datelikestring)`
+Split the date-shaped ISO string into an array of integers: year, month, day.
+This will heed any leading - sign as indicating a negative year, and will accept and silently discard a leading + sign indicating a positive year.
+Example: `SELECT splitdatestring('-20000-02-29')` returns _{-20000,2,29}_

 * `(boolean) isleapyear(year)`
 Indicate whether the given year would be a leap year.
 Example: `SELECT isleapyear('-10191')` returns _false_ since the year 10,191 BCE would not have been a leap year.
+Example: `SELECT isleapyear(10192)` returns _true_ since the year 10,192 BCE would be a leap year.

 * `(integer) howmanydaysinyear(year)`
 Return the number of days in this year.